onzag/itemize/docs/advanced/text-specs.md

 ### Style templating

-Two types of style templating are supported, and only available for templates "data-hover-style" and "data-active-style" both will replace the style attribute value when the actions are given
+Two types of style templating are supported, and only available for templates "data-style-hover" and "data-style-active" both will replace the style attribute value when the actions are given

 Similar security policies apply from the style tag.